SrujayReddy/SrujayReddy/README.md

 ## 🚀 Welcome to My Code Cosmos

-I'm not your typical coder—I build scalable systems and craft AI-driven solutions that push the boundaries of innovation.
+I'm not your typical coder.
+I build scalable systems and craft AI-driven solutions that push the boundaries of innovation.
 I believe that technology should be as bold as our ideas.
 Whether it's diving into distributed systems or reimagining the future with artificial intelligence, I’m here to make an impact.

 ### What Fuels My Passion?